Svito-zar/Svito-zar.github.io/index.md

 <img style="float: left; border: 5px solid white; padding-right: 10px;" src="assets/Prof_pic.jpg" height="230" alt="portrait">
-I am a Research Scientist at EA Games.
+I am a Research Scientist at Electronic Arts (EA).
 Recently I finished my PhD at KTH Royal Institute of Technology in Stockholm.
 My main supervisor was [Hedvig Kjellström](http://www.csc.kth.se/~hedvig/) and co-supervisors were [Gustav Eje Henter](https://people.kth.se/~ghe/), Jonas Beskow and [Iolanda Leite](https://iolandaleite.com/).

-My research is on machine learning models for non-verbal behavior generation, such as hand gestures and facial expressions.
+My PhD research was on machine learning models for non-verbal behavior generation, such as hand gestures and facial expressions.
 One of my talks about it you can find [in this video](https://youtu.be/JeMwtr8pxcc).
 My favorite project, GENEA Challenge 2022, can be found on [this project page](https://youngwoo-yoon.github.io/GENEAchallenge2022/).
 My thesis is publicly available at [this url](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1609615&dswid=9110).

 I come from Ukraine and my country has been invaded by Russia causing lots of suffering to the people.
 If you want to help - you can find many ways to do that in [this website](https://supportukrainenow.org/).